maxbisesi/LearnOrDie_4/readme.txt

  () - Rating undefined, Id not updating in Test tab (*) - Filter without selecting categories causes error (*) - Maintain sessions redux-persist.
+ () - When renaming categories, all categories are displayed outside of collections.

  () - Category size inaccurate